 Discover the Bank Street alumni that keep us connected as a community.

-Margaret Ryan, ’01, Early Childhood and Elementary Education
+Margaret Ryan Evangelista, GSE ’01, Early Childhood and Elementary Education

-Margaret Ryan is in her 20th year in public education.
+Margaret Ryan Evangelista has 25 years of experience in public education with a deep passion and focus for education equity and culturally responsive learning environments.
 In 1997, she moved to New York from Boston as a Teach for America Corps member and remained in the classroom for six years as a middle school and elementary teacher.
-In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5th grade public charter school serving more than 400 students from Harlem and the South Bronx.
-For the first six years at Harlem Link, she served as its founding principal, from 2005 to 2011, and is now the school’s Director of Curriculum, Professional Learning & Student Support.
-Margaret has been a member of BSCAA since 2013 and has served as the Advisory Board’s Secretary since 2015.
+In 2003, she left classroom teaching and co-founded Harlem Link Charter School, a pre-K–5 public charter school serving close to 500 students from Harlem and the South Bronx.
+During her time at Harlem Link, she served as the founding co-principal, Director of Inclusive Learning and Supports, and as co-executive director.
+Margaret has been a member of BSCAA since 2013 and has served on its Advisory Board as secretary and vice president since 2015.

-Becky Hamilton Scudieri, ’08, Middle School Special & General Education
+Becky Hamilton Scudieri, GSE ’08, Middle School Special & General Education

 BSCAA Advisory Board Members

-If you are interested in becoming a member, please contact the Alumni Relations Office.
+If you are interested in becoming a member, please contact the Alumni Relations Office at email@example.com.